Going to a new gym can be scary, so we made a video to introduce you to Open Source Jiu-Jitsu and give you an idea of what to expect.

 Q: What should I bring with me to class?

 A: You should wear something comfortable to exercise in, but make sure it’s not super loose-fitting.
+Ladies, be sure to wear a shirt - while a bralette might be perfect for hot yoga, it's very prone to "wardrobe malfunctions" during BJJ.
 It’s also important to be fairly clean, as grappling disciplines require a great deal of bodily contact.

 Q: How big are your class sizes?